-Winter is here, in some parts of North America more than others.
-If you’re planning on heading out for a cold adventure then be prepared.
+Winter is coming and it’s already here in some places in North America, like the Rocky Mountains.
+If you’re planning on heading out for a cold adventure, then be sure to be prepared.

 1. The Weather: All of Canada’s provinces experience different weather patterns.
 In the east, damp, bone-chilling conditions require a different layering system than the dry, but frigid, west.
 People who leave the comfort of their climbing gym to climb outdoors in the winter are often hardy folk.
 Some climbers enjoy the sub-zero temps more than summer heat.
 Dress accordingly and be prepared for the worst.

 2. Its Dark: Winter is dark.
 Time your day so you do the driving, approaching and descending in the dark.
 Limit the time you are climbing with no day light.
 Bring a headlamp, know your way in and out and bring extra layers in case anything happens.
 Many climbers enjoy doing an ice climb under a full moon.
 Some consider it a rite of passage.
 Heads up though, waiting to spot falling ice until its in the range of your headlamp usually doesn’t end well.

 3. Avalanches: Avalanches are no joke.
 They kill people every year.
 Few people know that avalanches have happened in eastern Canada, in Newfoundland, Quebec and Ontario.
 It doesn’t take much snow to kill.
 Check local avalanche bulletins, be aware of snow safety and if in doubt, don’t go.
 Slides don’t only happen on approaches.
 They can catch you off guard between pitches, in gullies or on top outs and descents.